-If you're looking to dress some sliding doors, patio doors, or wide windows, here are some vertical solutions that would work well AND look good while they're at it.
-They could also be great for room dividers or closet doors!
+If you're looking for sliding glass door blinds or other window treatments for sliding glass doors, here are some vertical solutions that would work well AND look good while they're at it.
+They could also be great for wide windows, room dividers, or closet doors!

-2. Vertical blinds
+2. Vertical Blinds

 Bali custom drapes are made with extremely high standards and careful attention to detail.
 Things like mitered corners with corner weights, double-turned hems, and pattern-matched seams make these curtains several steps above the readymade kind.
 And since you can order them in custom widths and lengths, you can make sure they are a perfect fit for your wide window or patio door.

-4. Natural drapes
+5. Natural drapes